 Spyros Bakas is an Ancient Greek Warfare Specialist, focusing on Greek Bronze Age Weapons and Ancient Greek Archery.

-He has lectured extensively around the world on Experimental Archaeology, Ancient Greek Warfare and Traditional Archery (i.e. Daejeon Korea 2010, University of Warsaw 2010, Viminacium Museum in Serbia 2012, EXARC Organisation in Denmark 2012).
-He has written or co-written many studies related to Ancient Greek Warfare and Historical Archery some of which have been published in British Archaeology Report (Archeopress) , SidestonePress, WTAF Publishing (Daejeon, Korea), University of Belgrade’s Archaeological Journal and University of Warsaw’s Archaeological Journal.
+He has lectured extensively around the world on Experimental Archaeology, Ancient Greek Warfare and Traditional Archery (i.e. Daejeon/S.Korea 2010, University of Warsaw/Poland 2010, Viminacium Museum/Serbia 2012, Lejre/Denmark 2012, Yencheon/S.Korea 2017, State Historical Museum of Moscow/Russia 2019).
+He has written or co-written many studies some of which have been published in the British Archaeology Report (BAR-Archeopress) , the SidestonePress and the Nuova Antologia Militare (NAM).

-He holds a BA in Political Science and Public Administration from the Kapodestrian University of Athens, specializing in European and International Affairs.
+He holds a Master’s Degree in Archaeology from the Archaeological Institute of the University of Warsaw specialising in late Mycenaean Armor, and a BA in Political Science and Public Administration from the Kapodistrian University of Athens, specialising in European and International Affairs.